syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

                 Type = ConnectorSegmentType.Bezier,
                 BezierConnectorSettings = new BezierConnectorSettings()
                 {
-                    //Defines the smoothness for bezier connector
+                    //Define the smoothness for a bezier connector.
                     Smoothness = BezierSmoothness.SymmetricAngle,
-                    //Defines the orientation of the segment editing controls SegmentEditOrientation = BezierSegmentEditOrientation.Freeform
+                    //Define the orientation of the segment editing controls.
+                    SegmentEditOrientation = BezierSegmentEditOrientation.Freeform
                 },
                 Constraints = ConnectorConstraints.Default | ConnectorConstraints.DragSegmentThumb